-Lead Service(S) Timescales Stronger Neighbourhoods, Environment, Sustainability & Leisure.
-Group set up by October/November 2024 The Experts by Southwark Refugee Communities Forum (SRCF) Experience Group to provide 6 monthly feedback at MAF meetings in monitoring the framework and action plan Ongoing (determined by reviews of existing services or the development on new projects and initiatives) Stronger Neighbourhoods, Environment, Sustainability & Leisure.
-Southwark Refugee Communities Forum
+How we will work to meet the objective Lead service(s) Timescales We will develop a Southwark Experts by Experience Group in collaboration between the Council and VCS partners to offer sanctuary seekers a voice.
+Stronger Neighbourhoods, Environment, Sustainability & Leisure.
+Group set up by October/November 2024 The Experts by We will ensure that diverse voices and lived experiences are included in decision making and service planning related to specialist services for this group.
+Southwark Refugee Communities Forum (SRCF) Experience Group to provide 6 monthly feedback at MAF meetings We will embed a wider role for people seeking sanctuary in decision-making and nsight gathering at all levels of council activity such as resident focus groups. in monitoring the framework and action plan Ongoing We will ensure that people with lived experience can feed into influencing change seeking to influence policy change on a local regional and national level. (determined by reviews of existing services or the development on new projects and initiatives)

 How we will work to meet the objective Lead service(s) Timescales We will ensure a consistent presence for Borough of Sanctuary projects through communication channels, sharing the stories, successes, and challenges of residents with lived experience.
 Stronger Neighbourhoods, Environment, Sustainability & Leisure.
 Ongoing reviewed at MAF and by Lived Experience Group We will build on cohesion and support at a community level to challenge negative narratives through active myth busting.
 Stronger Neighbourhoods, Environment, Sustainability & Leisure.
-Strategy & Impact Strategy & Communities Key VCS partner/ organisations.
-Ongoing reviewed at MAF and by Lived Experience Group We will include a regular agenda item on national policy updates so that as a partnership we can agree on responses.
+Strategy & Impact Strategy & Communities Key VCS partner/ Ongoing reviewed at MAF and by Lived Experience Group organisations.
+We will include a regular agenda item on national policy updates so that as a partnership we can agree on responses.
 Stronger Neighbourhoods, Environment, Sustainability & Leisure.
 Strategy & Impact Strategy & Communities Ongoing reviewed at MAF and by Lived Experience Group We will develop ongoing engagement with local residents to keep them informed about Borough of Sanctuary initiatives.
 This to include website updates and annual events e.g., Refugee week celebrations, Thank You events, community feasts, workshops, and other community engagement events.
 Stronger Neighbourhoods, Environment, Sustainability & Leisure.
 VCS partners/ organisations.
 Website updated by December 2024-January 2025 Refugee week events in June 2024 and subsequent years Two Community feasts per year We will raise our influencing profile with government by using our influential voice as a Borough of Sanctuary to demonstrate our innovative work in political spaces, establishing ourselves as a reliable source of expertise for policy change and implementation in the asylum area.
 Policy & Public Affairs Officer Strategy & Impact Strategy & Communities Ongoing to be reviewed 6 monthly by Cabinet Member & MAF